CyberCactus/neo_pager/README.md

 Demo
 ====
-You will find a basic example of this component in 'base' folder of this git repository
+You will find a basic example of this component in [base](/examples/base) folder of this git repository

 Live preview
 ============